 The coach wants to clarify: the meaning of various words (such as frustrated, unclear, confused), the meaning of common expressions (I have no time, I want to make a lot of money), and generalisation (everyone is against me – who is against you, specifically), or deletion (it is just so frustrating – what is so frustrating?).

 Paraphrasing is repeating what you hear in your own words, a powerful tool to help the client get higher clarity.
-It also has a double effect: the coach checks her understanding about what the client needs and offers a different perspective, help the coachee listen back to their own thinking:
+It also has a double effect: the coach checks her understanding of what the client needs and offers a different perspective to help the coachee listen back to their own thinking:

-- Client: I can’t bring myself to tell him this situation.
+- Client: I can’t bring myself to tell him about this situation.

-- Coach: So you feel that you need the courage to bring up this subject?
+- Coach: Do you need the courage to bring up this subject?

 Summarising the conversation at the end of the coaching session can make for a very successful conversation.

-You can use it during the coaching session also, to summarise the points made, especially if the coachee is not focusing only on one topic.
-This helps the coachee move forward and get a grip of the issues and the big picture.
+You can use it during the coaching session to summarise the points made, especially if the coachee is not focusing only on one topic.
+This helps the coachee move forward and get a grip on the issues and the big picture.

-- Coach: We have discussed three point in the last fifteen minutes.
+- Coach: We have discussed three points in the last fifteen minutes.
 They are … Have I missed anything?

-- Coach: So moving forward, I hear these are some of the things you plan to do… Did we miss out anything?
+- Coach: So, moving forward, I hear these are some of the things you plan to do… Did we miss out on anything?